ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step4.md

             name: orderdb
         - configMapRef:
             name: ldap
-      imagePullSecrets:
-      - name: user1.registrykey
 ```

 You can see there are two parts in this file, separated by `---`.
 The three dashes is a yaml construct that allows us to put the content of multiple files in a single file.

 Above the dashes is the **Service**, indicated by `kind: Service`.
 Here we describe how we like the application to be exposed.
-In our case, we choose to use ClusterIP, which means the application will receive an IP address from the 10.1.0.0/16 IP address range.
+In our case, we choose to use NodePort, which will expose this service to external traffic.
+This isn't a secure or recommended way to access your application hosted in a kubernetes-based environment like ICP but for the goal of this tutorial it is acceptable.

 The next part is the **deployment** part, indicated by `kind: Deployment`.
 Here we describe what we want the target state of the application to be.
 In our example, we instruct a single container to be named `customerorderservices` and created from the image we pushed to our image repository previously.